 Ultra Moist Banana Bread

-- 1 stick (1/2 cup) unsalted butter at room temperature
+- 1/2 cup (1 stick or 115g) unsalted butter softened to room temperature

 - 1 tsp baking soda

 - 1/2 tsp salt

 - 1 tsp vanilla extract

 - 1/2 cup additional add-ins (optional) chopped nuts, dried fruits, or chocolate chips